 Taking a closer look at the population shows that there are more women than men – accounting for 51.5% of the total population according to Census data.
 The median age of the city is 40.9 years.
 Over 17% of the population is under the age of 14, while over 15% are 65 years or older.

-Over 60% of the population speak French, while English, Arabic, Greek, Italian and other languages are spoken in Laval.
+Over 60% of the population speaks French, while English, Arabic, Greek, Italian and other languages are spoken in Laval.

 The city has seen steady population growth since the early 1900s, most recently posting population growth of 5.3% between Censuses taken in 2011 and 2016, with no signs of slowing in the near future.